wpferguson/global.hackathon/Teams/Gundam/ABOUT.md

 Takuya
 =======
 Takuya is a skilled full stack web engineer who knows Java, Python, Ruby, and Scala.
 He also knows some iOS and Android.
-He is very experienced.[Website](https://www.facebook.com/takuya.miyamoto.9083)
+He is very experienced.
+[Website](https://www.facebook.com/takuya.miyamoto.9083)

 Cherry
 =======